aiobofh/cutest/README.rst

 6. Even more robust code by verifying that ``fputs`` is able to write to disc.

    a.
-Since ``fputs`` can fail let's expect our code to return another
+Since ``fputs`` can fail, let's expect our code to return another
       value if this happens.
 Implement a test that pretend ``fputs`` is unable to operate properly ``write_file`` return 2 (two).